ShoulderEscape/CarShop_Frontend/README.md

 ## Downloads:

+npm install -g @angular/cli
-run: npm install when you get to the project
+npm install when you get to the project
+Run this as administrator (It is needed to run angular projects):
+  Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted

+If you want to reverse this, you can run this command after you are done with the angular project:
+  Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Restricted

 ## Development server